-During the Game of Thrones tour you stop off at Northern Ireland’s two most famous attractions: the Giant’s Causeway and the Carrick-a-Rede Rope Bridge.
-Even if you don’t go on a Game of Thrones tour these places are essential to visit on your trip to Belfast, if you’ve never seen them before.
-They are roughly an hour and 20 minute drive away from the city, so either hire a car or join a tour because it’s time to walk in the footsteps of the giants.
+During the Game of Thrones tour, you stop off at Northern Ireland’s two most famous attractions: the Giant’s Causeway and the Carrick-a-Rede Rope Bridge.
+Even if you don’t go on a Game of Thrones tour these places are essential to visit on your trip to Belfast if you’ve never seen them before.
+They are roughly an hour and 20-minute drive away from the city, so either hire a car or join a tour because it’s time to walk in the footsteps of the giants.

 Okay, you’ve seen most of Northern Ireland’s countryside now.
 So now it’s time for the city!
 Since we only had one day actually in Belfast, there are quite a few places we didn’t have time to visit, including the famous Titanic Belfast (the world’s largest Titanic museum), Queen’s University and the Botanic Gardens.
 To be honest, the weather really wasn’t on our side during this trip, probably because we visited in January but y’know.
-If you visit during summer I’m sure there would be a lot more for you to see and do.
+If you visit during the summer I’m sure there would be a lot more for you to see and do.
 But here are just a few things you can get up to in the city with less than 24 hours to spare.

 St George’s Market